aino/ainojs-animation/README.md

 Animation
 =========

-Microtool for multiple animation values using requestAnimationFrame.
+Microtool for animating multiple values using requestAnimationFrame.
 This does not do any parsing or modification of DOM nodes or styles, it simply animates values.

 Installation:
 -------------